getml/getml.com/src/docs/enterprise/book-demo.md

 /// html | div.col-2-lg.left.bold

-Join us for a personalized walkthrough of GetML.
+Join us for a personalized walkthrough of getML.

 We will demonstrate getML’s core functionality, touch on the benefits of our novel feature learning algorithms and answer all your questions.

-Book and appointment with our engineering team today.
+Book an appointment with our engineering team today.

 /// html | div.indicator-primary
 - [x] Discover if getML is the right fit for you